Black Loyalist: Background

-Slavery in England had never been authorized by legal statutes.
+Legal statutes had never authorized slavery in England.
 Villeinage, a form of semi-serfdom, was legally recognized but long obsolete.
-In 1772, a slave threatened with being taken out of England and returned to the Caribbean challenged the authority of his master in the case of Somerset v Stewart.
-Chief Justice Lord Mansfield ruled that slavery had no standing under common law and slave owners, therefore, were not permitted to transport slaves outside England and Wales against their will.
+In 1772, an enslaved person threatened with being taken out of England and returned to the Caribbean challenged the authority of his enslaver in the case of Somerset v Stewart.
+The Chief Justice, Lord Mansfield, ruled that slavery had no standing under common law and enslavers, therefore, were not permitted to transport enslaved people outside England and Wales against their will.
 Many observers took it to mean that slavery was ended in England.

 Lower courts often interpreted the ruling as determining that the status of slavery did not exist in England and Wales, but Mansfield ruled more narrowly.
 The decision did not apply to the North American and Caribbean colonies, where local legislatures had passed laws to institutionalize slavery.
-A number of cases were presented to the English courts for the emancipation of slaves residing in England, and numerous American runaways hoped to reach England where they expected to gain freedom.
+Many cases were presented to the English courts for the emancipation of enslaved people residing in England, and numerous American runaways hoped to reach England, where they expected to gain freedom.

-American slaves began to believe that King George III was for them and against their masters as tensions increased before the American Revolution.
-Colonial slaveholders feared a British-inspired slave rebellion, and Lord Dunmore wrote to Lord Dartmouth in early 1775 of his intention to take advantage of the situation.
+Enslaved Americans began to believe that King George III was for them and against their enslavers as tensions increased before the American Revolution.
+Colonial enslavers feared a British-inspired slave rebellion, and Lord Dunmore wrote to Lord Dartmouth in early 1775 of his intention to take advantage of the situation.

 Proclamations

 Dunmore's Proclamation

 In November 1775, Lord Dunmore issued a controversial proclamation.
-As Virginia's royal governor, he called on all able-bodied men to assist him in the defence of the colony, including slaves belonging to the Patriots.
-He promised such slave recruits freedom in exchange for service in the British Army.
+As Virginia's royal governor, he called on all able-bodied men to assist him in the defence of the colony, including enslaved people belonging to the Patriots.
+He promised such enslaved recruits freedom in exchange for service in the British Army:

-Within a month, about 800 former slaves had fled to Norfolk, Virginia to enlist.
-Outraged Virginia slave owners decreed that runaway slaves would be executed, and they also counteracted the promises of Lord Dunmore by claiming that slaves who escaped to Lord Dunmore would be sold to sugar plantations in the Caribbean.
-But many slaves were willing to risk their lives for a chance at freedom.
+Within a month, about 800 enslaved or formerly enslaved people had fled to Norfolk, Virginia, to enlist.
+Outraged Virginia enslavers decreed that those fleeing eslavement would be executed.
+They also counteracted the promises of Lord Dunmore by claiming that those who escaped to Lord Dunmore would be sold to sugar plantations in the Caribbean.
+However, many enslaved people were willing to risk their lives for a chance at freedom.

-Lord Dunmore's Proclamation was the first mass emancipation of slaves in America.
-The 1776 Declaration of Independence refers obliquely to the Proclamation by citing it as one of its grievances, that King George III had "excited domestic Insurrections among us".
-An earlier version of the Declaration was more explicit, stating the following of King George III, but these controversial details were dropped during the final development of the document in Congress.
+Lord Dunmore's Proclamation was the first mass emancipation of enslaved people in America.
+The 1776 Declaration of Independence refers obliquely to the proclamation by citing it as one of its grievances, that King George III had "excited domestic Insurrections among us".
+An earlier version of the Declaration was more explicit, stating the following of King George III, but these controversial details were dropped during the final development of the document in Congress:

-After the war began, a number of British generals issued proclamations calling for Loyalists to free their slaves so that they could join the undermanned British army and bolster its numbers.
-Among those issuing proclamations were Lord Dunmore, Governor of Virginia, and Sir Henry Clinton.
-Jamaica's Governor John Dalling drafted a proposal in 1779 for the enlistment of a regiment of mulattoes and another regiment of free Negroes.
+Jamaican Governor John Dalling drafted a proposal in 1779 for the enlistment of a regiment of mulattoes and another regiment of free Negroes.